 You may want to retake specific GCSEs if you are looking for a career change or simply because feel much more prepared to do them than you initially did.

-This gives you a great opportunity to study what you really want to, giving you a lot more freedom than you would likely have if you took them during secondary school.
+The ability to re-sit your GCSEs gives you a great opportunity to study what you really want to, giving you a lot more freedom than you would likely have if you took them during secondary school.

 Is Retaking GCSEs Compulsory?

 For most GCSEs, retaking is not compulsory, regardless of whether you get a pass (grade 4) or not.
 But for required subjects, you will have to retake the exams until you get a grade 4, until you get to 18.